Kevin Gryboski: Professional career

 Gryboski was selected by the Seattle Mariners in the 16th round of the 1995 Major League Baseball draft.

 Gryboski, a right-handed pitcher, was acquired by the Atlanta Braves in January 2002 and traded to the Texas Rangers in July 2005 for minor league pitcher Matt Lorenzo.
 Gryboski was known as "Groundball" Gryboski while playing with the Braves; this came from his ability to get batters to ground into double plays.

-He was once suspended by the Texas Rangers for "inappropriate actions".

 Coaching

 In 2018, Gryboski became of head coach of the Wilkes University Colonels baseball team.

 Personal life

-Along with pitching with the Wilkes Colonels, Gryboski also helps every year with the Wilkes baseball clinic for 6-12 year olds, where he teaches them the fundamentals of pitching.
 Gryboski is married to Leah and they have two children: KJ and Kaylee.